scripting/titlelessFeedsHowto/README.md

 Here's how this app deals with three test feeds.

-1. <a href="http://scripting.com/code/testing/itemviewer/?url=https%3A%2F%2Frss.nytimes.com%2Fservices%2Fxml%2Frss%2Fnyt%2FWorld.xml#">NYT feed</a>.
+<a href="http://scripting.com/code/titleless/?url=https%3A%2F%2Frss.nytimes.com%2Fservices%2Fxml%2Frss%2Fnyt%2FWorld.xml#">1.
+NYT feed</a>.
 It's an easy case because the NYT feeds are uniform.

-2. <a href="http://scripting.com/code/testing/itemviewer/?url=http%3A%2F%2Fscripting.com%2Frss.xml">Scripting News feed</a> contains both titled and title-less posts.
+<a href="http://scripting.com/code/titleless/?url=http%3A%2F%2Fscripting.com%2Frss.xml">2.
+Scripting News feed</a> contains both titled and title-less posts.

-3. <a href="http://scripting.com/code/testing/itemviewer/?url=https%3A%2F%2Fmastodon.social%2F%40davew.rss">My Mastodon feed</a>, where all items are title-less.
+<a href="http://scripting.com/code/titleless/?url=https%3A%2F%2Fmastodon.social%2F%40davew.rss">3.
+My Mastodon feed</a>, where all items are title-less.

 ### Testing and development